jfloff/mac-developer-setup/iterm.md

 #### Colors and Font Settings

 * Download the **[Source Code Pro](https://github.com/adobe-fonts/source-code-pro)** font, and change the iTerm font to the Source Code Pro Lite 14pt.
-* Download the **[Solarized dark](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized)** iTerm colors from here.
+* Download the **** iTerm colors from here.
 And then set these to your default profile colors.